wh0pper/storyforest/README.md

 # StoryForest
 ### By Andrew Parker Peterson

-StoryForest is a simple, collaborative storytelling web-app built in Ruby on Rails.
+StoryForest is a collaborative storytelling web-app built in Ruby on Rails.

 Users can create StoryTrees which have a title and a trunk.
 The trunk is the opening paragraph (up to 700 characters).
 Once a StoryTree is created, users can choose to either make a new branch or add to the current branch (700 character max).
-In other words, a single StoryTree can have many possible splits at any point along the way allowing for one story to have many outcomes and resulting in a psuedo choose-your-own-adventure for readers.
+Once a branch has been added to a trunk the trunk cannot be deleted or edited.
+Same goes for branches.
+If a branch has a sub-branch it cannot be edited nor deleted.

 This README would normally document whatever steps are necessary to get the application up and running but I haven't gotten that far yet.